ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 #### Peers

 The Peers panel shows the number of individual peers the local node is connected to.
 The number of times the local node dials to find new peers and the number of times information is served from the local node are also tracked in this panel.

 ![The Peers panel](/public/images/docs/grafana/peers.png)

 #### ETH ingress data rate

 Ingress is the process of data arriving at the local node from its peers.
 This panel shows the rate that data specifically using the eth subprotocol is arriving at the local node in units of kB/s (kilobytes per second).
 The data is subdivided into specific versions of the ETH subprotocol.
-Be aware that some dashboard templates might not yet include the latest subprotocol versions.
+Make sure your dashboard includes the latest version of the eth subprotocol!

 ![The ETH ingress rate panel](/public/images/docs/grafana/eth-ingress-rate.png)

 #### ETH egress data rate

 Egress is the process of data leaving the local node and being transferred to its peers.
 This panel shows the rate that data specifically using the eth subprotocol is leaving the local node in units of kB/s (kilobytes per second).
-Be aware that some dashboard templates might not yet include the latest subprotocol versions.
+Make sure your dashboard includes the latest version of the eth subprotocol!

 ![The ETH egress rate panel](/public/images/docs/grafana/eth-egress-rate.png)

 #### ETH ingress traffic

 Ingress is the process of data arriving at the local node from its peers.
 This panel shows a moment-by-moment snapshot of the amount of data that is arriving at the local node, specifically using the eth subprotocol, in units of GB (gigabytes).
-Be aware that some dashboard templates might not yet include the latest subprotocol versions.
+Make sure your dashboard includes the latest version of the eth subprotocol!

 ![The ETH ingress traffic panel](/public/images/docs/grafana/eth-ingress-traffic.png)

 #### ETH egress traffic

 Egress is the process of data leaving the local node and being transferred to its peers.
 This panel shows a moment-by-moment snapshot of the amount of data that is leaving the local node, specifically using the eth subprotocol, in units of GB (gigabytes).
-Be aware that some dashboard templates might not yet include the latest subprotocol versions.
+Make sure your dashboard includes the latest version of the eth subprotocol!

 ![The ETH egress traffic panel](/public/images/docs/grafana/eth-egress-traffic.png)